 * Announcement likely before Feb.
 9 - company source

-SHANGHAI, Jan 28 (Reuters) - A Chinese company is preparing to migrate its dollar-denominated B shares to the mainstream A-share board, two sources at banks advising on the deal told Reuters, signifying the beginning of a migration that could see individual foreign investors owning yuan-denominated shares in Chinese equities for the first time.
+SHANGHAI, Jan 28 (Reuters) - A Chinese company is preparing to move its dollar-denominated B shares to the mainstream A-share board, sources at banks advising on the deal told Reuters, the beginning of a potential migration that could see individual foreign investors owning yuan-denominated shares in Chinese equities for the first time.

 A shares are only open to mainland investors and on a highly restricted basis to qualified foreign institutions such as banks or funds, which must apply for investment quotas.

-The foreign-currency denominated B-share market was originally created specifically to allow foreign investors to buy shares in Chinese companies, but it lost relevance and popularity after regulators began letting Chinese companies access foreign capital directly by listing in Hong Kong and New York.
+The foreign-currency denominated B-share market was originally created specifically to allow foreigners to buy shares in Chinese companies, but it lost popularity after regulators began letting Chinese companies access foreign capital directly by listing in Hong Kong and New York.

-A source from Zhejiang Southeast Electric Power declined to confirm that it is planning to migrate its shares, but said he expects the company will make an announcement before the beginning of the Chinese Spring Festival, which begins on Feb.
+A source from Zhejiang Southeast Electric Power declined to confirm it is planning to migrate its shares, but said he expects the firm will make an announcement before the Chinese Spring Festival, which begins on Feb.
 9.

-Technically speaking, allowing foreign owners of B shares to hold A shares constitutes an additional opening of China's capital account.
+Technically speaking, allowing foreign owners of B shares to hold A shares could also constitute an additional opening of China’s capital account.